loerac/Display-IP/README.md

 ```
 sudo kill <PID_Number>
 ```
-The PID number is the second column in the row, it next to either _pi_ or _root_
+The PID number is the in the second column in every row, it next to either _pi_ or _root_

 Or if this is the only python script running,
 ```